The human race has reached it’s peak, according to a study which says we’ve hit our limit for height, lifespan and physical performance.

 Qualified fitness and nutrition professionals can make a difference, especially for those that need reliable, safe and effective guidance in order to improve their fitness performance.
 Whether it’s a question of what to eat before running a marathon, or the best way to prepare for the gruelling Tough Mudder, the advice of an expert is essential to success.

 As a qualified Personal Trainer, it’s a great time to specialise in nutrition for sports and exercise performance.
-Our New Active IQ Level 3 Award in Nutrition for Sport and Exercise Performance is the perfect way to kickstart a career boosting performance levels for athletes, sports stars or amateur fitness professionals.
+Our New Active IQ Level 3 Award in Nutrition for Sport and Exercise Performance is the perfect way to kickstart career-boosting performance levels for athletes, sports stars or amateur fitness professionals.

 The first thing you’ll need is a competency qualification, such as a Level 2 Gym Instructor certificate.
 You’ll also need to hold either a Level 3 Personal Trainer, Level 3 Diploma in Exercise Referral or Level 3 Nutrition for Physical Activity qualification.
 Don’t worry if you don’t already have these… we can bolt them onto your course package for you.